-Pfizer in collaboration with the US VHA of the Department of VA and Analysis Group herein propose to conduct a PASS to further evaluate the risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO administration in the large-scale VHA EHR database among adults 60 years and older.
+Pfizer in collaboration with the US Veterans Health Administration (VHA) of the Department of Veterans Affairs (VA) and Analysis Group herein propose to conduct a post-authorization safety study (PASS) to further evaluate the risk of atrial fibrillation and supraventricular arrhythmia following ABRYSVO administration in the large-scale VHA electronic health record (EHR) database among adults 18 years and older.

-This non-interventional study is designated as a PASS and is a post-marketing commitment to the US FDA.
+This non-interventional study (NIS) is designated as a PASS and is a post-marketing commitment to the US FDA.